 What Causes Incomplete Quadriplegia?

-Causes of cervical spinal cord damage vary but most commonly include car collisions, sports accidents, falls, and violence.
+The most common causes of incomplete quadriplegia include car collisions, sports accidents, falls, and violence.

 What’s the Difference Between Complete and Incomplete Quadriplegia?